Tag Archive for: 800 years

 We look forward to seeing you on February 12, 13, 21, and 26, and March 6, 9, and 17 at 7:40 p.m., 8:55 p.m., and 10:10 p.m.

-Download the program Online registration
+Download the program Online Registration

 Our students are talented

-Our Faculty’s Historic University Library will open its doors on Thursday, January 14, at 6:30 p.m. for a special candlelit evening celebrating the 4th annual Night of Reading…
+Our Faculty’s Historic University Library will open its doors on Thursday, January 14, at 6:30 p.m. for a special candlelit evening as part of the 4th annual Night of Reading…

 A moment frozen in time, by candlelight…

-To mark the 4th edition of “Reading Night” and as part of the celebrations for our Faculty’s 800th anniversary, the University Medical Library is opening the doors to its reading room and collections within the historic building.
-Come and (re)discover the space during this unique candlelit event…
+To mark the 4th edition of the Night of Reading and as part of the celebrations for our Faculty’s 8th centennial, the University Medical Library is opening the doors to its reading room and collections within the historic building.
+Come (re)discover the space during this unique candlelit event…

 Throughout the tour of the galleries and collections, visitors are invited to listen to accounts of various events and anecdotes from the history of the Montpellier School of Medicine and its professors.
 The readings will be presented by student volunteers.